 To illustrate how tough they are, the weeping mulberry was about 7” thick at the base and maybe 12 feet tall.
 The previous homeowner planted it on top of the septic leach field so it had to go.
 I could not really dig up the root ball, so I figured I’d gently pull it out with a 20-ton tow strap.
 Well it didn’t pull out, it just broke off every root and left me with a pole with branches on top.
 So, I cut off the branches and planted the bare pole.
 It lived and is now rooted again in a new location.

 I can probably root some cuttings if folks are interested.

 I watched YouTube videos and tried that last spring and not a single one rooted.
 I tried a variety of different size and types of branches from several different trees.
 Nothing took.
 Where did I go wrong?
 Can you give me a brief tutorial about how to do it?
 This will benefit anyone reading, including the OP, who might be able to just start his/her own in pots from trees around the neighborhood.

 I have tried to grow my own from rooted cuttings, but I have failed twice now.
 Not sure what I am doing wrong lol but I feel like I would be better off going with an already established tree.This listing is for four (4) 8-10 unrooted cuttings of the Contorted Non fruiting Mulberry.
-Note that during this time of year, they are dormant with leaf buds only, no leaves.
-This ships via USPS Priority mail Cuttings are shipped Monday and Tuesday (Wednesday also, depending on location) only duewww.etsy.com
+Note that during this time of year, they are dormant with no leaves.
+This ships via USPS Priority mail Cuttings are taken on the morning of shipment, dipped in Clone-X Rooting Compound and ends wrapped towww.etsy.com

 This is for a few cuttings if you want to grow your own.
 It’s actually pretty easy.
 Groworganic.com has lots of great organic products that would help you.